twitter/communitynotes/content/notes-on-twitter.md

 If a Tweet has notes but none yet have **Currently rated helpful** status, the card will show the number of notes, and allow people to tap to read and rate those notes on the Birdwatch site.

 If all notes on a Tweet have **Currently not rated helpful** status, no card will be shown.
-Pilot participants will still be able to access these notes via the Birdwatch icon displayed in the Tweet details page.
+Birdwatch contributors will still be able to access these notes via the Birdwatch icon displayed in the Tweet details page.